 Model variants and equipment lines.
+A car for every occasion - with added

-A car for every occasion - with added practicality, luxury or sportiness.
+A car for every occasion - with adde practicality, luxury or sportiness.

 From practical via luxurious to sporty, the all-new BMW 1 Series lays on a host of individualisation options for customers.
-As well as the base Advantage model, the premium compact car can also be ordered in another three equipment lines.
-The Luxury Line model emphasises the comfort and sophisticated appearance of the new BMW 1 Series, while the Sport Line and M Sport models represent rungs up the dynamic ladder culminating in the flagship BMW M135i xDrive.
+As well as the Lounge model, the premium compact car can also be ordered in another three equipment lines.
+The Luxury model emphasises the comfort and sophisticated appearance of the new BMW 1 Series, while the Sport Edition and M Sport models represent rungs up the dynamic ladder culminating in the flagship BMW M135i xDrive.